Project detail

 • Measuring direct and indirect effects, such as innovation and knowledge transfer.

-• Conducting a Cost Benefit Analysis to identify and quantify the costs and benefits associated with specific Open Science practices using a common methodological framework.
+• Conducting a Cost-Benefit Analysis to identify and quantify the costs and benefits associated with specific Open Science practices using a common methodological framework.

 For more information, visit the PathOS website, subscribe to the newsletter and follow the project’s social media channels (LinkedIn | X).